Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: `%SYSTEMDRIVE%\ProgramData\Particular\ServiceControl\<Hostname>-<Port>`

-The indexes and Esent logs can be stored in a different path from the the RavenDB database data files by using the following 2 [RavenDB configuration app settings](https://ravendb.net/docs/article-page/2.5/csharp/server/administration/configuration):
+The indexes and Esent logs can be stored in a different path from the the RavenDB database data files by using the following [RavenDB configuration app settings](https://ravendb.net/docs/article-page/2.5/csharp/server/administration/configuration):

 #### Raven/IndexStoragePath

 The path for the indexes on disk.
-Useful if you want to store the indexes on another HDD for performance reasons.

 Type: string